Transactional Outbox Pattern in Microservices

 Not every system needs an outbox.

+The cost is real: another table, another relay, cleanup and retry policy, and consumer idempotency work.
 The point is not to add ceremony.
 The point is to remove an ambiguity that becomes expensive once multiple services depend on the same event stream.

 The transactional outbox pattern works because it stops pretending the database write and broker publish are one atomic action.